 First and foremost, this is the most important tip we can stress to buyers.
 Understand what is in the lot you are bidding on.
 Pay attention to the details (brands, size range, condition of items, etc.).
 Notice if it says the merchandise is “plus size” or one size only, or if it says customer returns and not new.
 Read the auction details before you bid.

-While there is a huge selection of liquidation inventory available, be aware that you may run into out of season snags.
-For example, if you’re looking to begin sourcing spring styles, you may still only find winter coats and warm weather clothes on certain marketplaces.
+While there is a huge selection of liquidation inventory available, be aware that you may run into out-of-season snags.
+For example, if you’re looking to begin sourcing spring styles, you may still only find winter coats and warm-weather clothes on certain storefronts.
 You have to have some patience and flexibility.

 Finally, keep in mind that you may not receive the full range of sizes within styles.
 You can expect a broken assortment and not the full spectrum of sizes when purchasing liquidation apparel.

 Let’s be honest, newer condition is usually more favorable.
-An added bonus?
+A bonus?
 If you can resell an item in its original packaging!
 It’s always more beneficial to the end user.

 To shoppers, brands matter!
-Even with liquidation apparel, brand names definitely draw more customers to your business as opposed to non-branded merchandise.
-So, if you’ve got the brand-name goods, advertise it!
+Even with liquidation apparel, brand names draw more customers to your business as opposed to non-branded merchandise.
+So, if you’ve got the brand-name goods, advertise them!
+Believe it or not, luxury brands can be found in clothing auctions, too.

 The more images, the more sales!
 And showing clothing or brands on models or mannequins…those do even better!
 Feel free to mix stock images with actual images, but if any of the items are damaged– show that too.
 You’ve got to be honest in showing the good with the bad.